mb176/cell_simulation/README.md

 - For larger simulations use submit_batch.sh: Similarly to run_group.sh it allows you to generate paramter files for an array of values and then submit them all to the queue.

+# How the interactions work

+- Only pairwise interactions

+- When two cells touch each other (radius<=1) ComputeInteractions writes the contact index of the partner cell into cell.contactIdx, if neither has a currently a partner (cell.contactIdx=-1).
+It also saves the time that the contact took place at cell.contactTime.
+If DIFFERENTIAL_CIL is defined, this will only happen to opposite color particles.

+- If STICKY_CONTACTS is defined ComputeInteractions will apply a harmonic force that pulls cells to their current contact.

+- UpdateInternalStates checks if the cell has any contacts that are older than CIL_DELAY.
+If this is triggers ChangeDirection and makes the green cells more persistent.
+If NON_DIFFERENTIAL_PERSISTENCE is set it also makes red particles more persistent.
+It then resets cell.contactIndex and cell.contactTime to -1.

+- ChangeDirection orients the particles away from each other, if their last CIL event was more than CIL_COOLDOWN_COOLDOWN ago.
+It fully anti-aligns the cells if turnAround=1, and only partially anti-aligns them if turnAround<1.
+If TURN_AROUND_VARIATION is set, it will do so with a randomised angle.
+If ONLY_GREEN_CIL is set, only green particles will undergo the direction change.
+It then resets cell.cilCooldown for the cells, regardless of whether a CIL event actually took place.

+- UpdatePersistence also ticks down the timer for the increased persistence in each time step, until it reaches zero, when the persistence is put back to its default value.

 # Parameters

 The following parameters are given in the parameter file to set up the simulation: